pioneer29/christian.balangatan/README.md

 # christian.balangatan POM/Selenium Framework for Jupiter Toys web application

+This project is based on the POM/Selenium Framework template that I have developed from the past.

 Tools used:
 - Eclipse 2021-03 (4.19.0)
 - Maven: Apache Maven 3.8.1